ConservationInternational/trends.earth/README.md

-# Land Degradation Monitoring Toolbox (LDMT)
+# trends.earth

-`ldmp-qgis-plugin` is the github repository for the Land Degradation Monitoring Toolbox (LDMT).
-The LDMT is a [Quantum GIS (QGIS)](http://www.qgis.org) plugin that can be used to support monitoring of land degradation for reporting to the GEF and UNCCD, and for tracking progress towards achivement of Sustainable Development Goal (SDG) target 15.3, Land Degradation Neutrality (LDN).
+`trends.earth` (formerly the Land Degradation Monitoring Toolbox) is a tool for monitoring land change. `trends.earth` a [QGIS](http://www.qgis.org) plugin that can be used to support monitoring of land change including changes in productivity, land cover, and soil organic carbon.
+The tool can to support monitoring land degradation for reporting to the Global Environment Facility (GEF) and United Nations Convention to Combat Desertification (UNCCD), as well as tracking progress towards achivement of Sustainable Development Goal (SDG) target 15.3, Land Degradation Neutrality (LDN).

-This toolbox was produced as an output of the Global Environment Facility (GEF)-funded project [“Enabling the use of global data sources to assess and monitor land degradation at multiple scales”](http://vitalsigns.org/gef-ldmp).
+This toolbox was produced as an output of the GEF-funded project [“Enabling the use of global data sources to assess and monitor land degradation at multiple scales”](http://vitalsigns.org/gef-ldmp).
 The project aims to provide guidance on robust methods and a toolbox for assessing, monitoring status, and estimating trends in land degradation using remote sensing technology.

 The Land Degradation Monitoring Project is a collaboration of Conservation International, the National Aeronautics and Space Administration (NASA), and